Metrics in Detail

 Automatic Away and Logout

 If an Agent is not on a phone call and hasn't moved their mouse within a configurable number of minutes, they will be automatically marked as Away.
-If the Agent is idle (doesn't move their mouse) for an even longer time, they'll be automatically logged out as set in the Idle Time configuration.
-Both of the configured Idle time periods begin when the Agent last moved their mouse and/or was no longer on a phone call.
+If the Agent is idle (doesn't move their mouse) for longer, they'll be automatically logged out as set in the Idle Time configuration.
+Both configured Idle periods begin when the Agent last moved their mouse and/or was no longer on a phone call.

 Idle Time